-Total fire bans Hazard reduction burns Cane burning Koalas and bushfires Bushfire smoke Asset Protection Zones
+Total fire bans Hazard reduction burns Cane burning Wildlife and bushfires Bushfire smoke Asset Protection Zones Emergency Dashboard

 Council is not the authority in emergencies.

 Total fire bans

 During a total fire ban all fire permits are suspended and open fires are banned.

 A total fire ban may be declared to reduce the risk of fires.
 Bushfires are more likely to spread and cause damage on days when the weather is very hot, dry and windy.

 The fire ban includes the use of incinerators and barbecues (BBQs) with an open flame.
 Gas and electric BBQs may be used.

 No welding, grinding, soldering or gas cutting can be done in the open during a total fire ban.

 Avoid tractor slashing to reduce the chance of a fire starting on your property (recommended by NSW Rural Fire Service).

 Read more about fire danger ratings and total fire bans on the RFS website.